Lastin/AlienCivilisations/README.md

 `sudo make install`

 -----------------------------------------
-Now these files should be present in the directory `/usr/local/lib/` libglfw.so libglfw.so.3 libglfw.so.3.2
+Now these files should be present in the directory */usr/local/lib/* -libglfw.so
+-libglfw.so.3
+-libglfw.so.3.2
 -----------------------------------------